What is an Experience?

 Most experiences have one product — a product launch, limited edition, or exclusive item.Multiple Products

-You can offer several products in one experience — useful for collection drops or bundle sales.
-Consumers can choose which product they want.Product Selection
+You can offer several products in one experience — useful for collection drops, bundle sales, or mystery boxes.
+Depending on the experience setup, consumers can choose a product or Fanfare can assign one from the configured product pool.Product Selection

-You can control how products are selected:- Consumer chooses — Consumers pick their preferred product
+You can control how products are selected:- Consumer-selected — Consumers pick their preferred product or variant

-- Random assignment — System assigns a product (great for mystery boxes)
+- System-assigned — Fanfare assigns from the configured product pool (great for mystery boxes)

 Theming and Customization